This is THE guide to food sensitivity testing I wish existed when I was debating whether to use a food sensitivity test.

 Step-by-Step Plan for Food Sensitivities

 Before you even order a food sensitivity test, you should definitely get a few solid habits in place.
-For several clients, these basics cleared up their symptoms enough that they didn’t even NEED food sensitivity testing.
+For several clients, these basics clear up their symptoms enough that they don’t even NEED food sensitivity testing.

 There are many food sensitivity tests being advertised right now, but the Mediator Release Test is the best because research, clinical experience, and science support the use of the MRT far and above any other method currently available.

 The MRT is more accurate and tends to be less restrictive than other methods.